by Bruce Dunlavy)

 The current heroin/opioid problem is a direct result of the over-prescribing of heroin-like drugs for pain relief.
 As was the case with heroin, each new opioid is presented as a solution to the problems created by those before.
 Under Federal law your doctor can prescribe you heroin by its chemical name, diacetylmorphine or diamorphine (oddly, the same laws prohibit your doctor from prescribing you marijuana).
 Such use was intended to be restricted to treatment for extreme suffering in terminally ill patients.

 However, opioid medications such as hydrocodone (used in Vicodin) are widely prescribed.
 They are routinely handed out for relatively minor pain, even though they have the addictive strength of heroin or morphine.
 Drugs that were developed to ease excruciating end-of-life suffering are commonly prescribed to teenagers after wisdom-teeth removal.
+Shorter-term prescriptions alone are unlikely to end the problem; six percent of patients who are prescribed opioids for one day are still using them a year later.

 The drug companies continue to create new drugs or new formulations to fix the problems of the old drugs and old formulations.
 Oxycodone, for example, was replaced by Oxycontin, which is the same drug in a timed-release form.
 Since the drug is fed into the body over a longer period of time, more of it can be packed into a single dose.
 The idea was to limit the number of pills physicians would prescribe and thus the amount available for abuse by the patient or others.